Carnivals around the world in March

 Samba Time at the Rio de Janeiro Carnival.
 By Nicolas de Camaret

 March is carnival month!
 We have broken ourselves gently into the new year, and it is now time to loosen up and have some fun!
-Across the world, March marks a month of festivities in 2019.
+Across the world, February and March mark months of festivities.
 For many countries and cultures, the period of Lent is fast approaching.
 This means that it is now time to over-indulge and party like there is no tomorrow.
 It is time to have one last unforgettable celebration – it is time… for Carnivals!

 The below list embraces the festive spirit of March and showcases seven of the most popular carnivals around the world.
 These colourful carnivals are groundbreaking events, just visiting any one of them would be a once in a lifetime experience!